 Winning projects receive a New Zealand Architecture Award

-presented in May at the annual New Zealand Architecture
+presented in November at the annual New Zealand

 This is the third and highest level of achievement in the annual

 three-tier New Zealand Architecture Awards programme.
 It recognises

 exceptional New Zealand architecture and is awarded after rigorous